 I am a professional philosopher of science.
 My research concerns foundational concepts in cognitive science, especially cognition, mechanism, and representation.
-This project, like many of my philosophical interests, involves trying to clearly describe human intellectual and behavioral practices with an eye toward their rationality or effectiveness.
+My projects generally involve trying to clearly describe human intellectual and behavioral practices with an eye toward their rationality or effectiveness.
 You can read more about my research here.

 As a teacher my emphasis is on the acquisition of philosophical skills through guided practice.
-My teaching is guided by the slogan that Philosophy is hard, but worth learning to do well.
 Philosophical skills are valuable to students with many interests and backgrounds, and should be central in any well-rounded liberal arts education.